 The Reading and Writing Project is one of the world's premier providers of professional development in the teaching of writing.
 Lucy Calkins's many books on teaching writing, including the now-classic The Art of Teaching Writing, are foundational to the field.
-Thousands and thousands of school districts have adopted Units of Study for Teaching Writing as their writing curriculum.
+Thousands and thousands of school districts have adopted Units of Study in Opinion, Information and Narrative Writing as their writing curriculum.
 Our professional development in writing stretches across the entire globe, involving nations as diverse as Jordan and Sweden, Singapore and India.
 More than 100,000 educators have attended our institutes in the teaching of writing, and hundreds of people return to these institutes every year.

 Our work with writing begins with a commitment to structuring schools so that students have time to write, both long chunks of time to work as professional authors do, cycling through the stages of the writing process and receiving the feedback that is so essential to student growth, and also quick bursts of time for writing as a tool for learning across the curriculum.
 The Common Core Standards, recently adopted by forty-five states, make it non-negotiable that students receive these opportunities to write.